 In those rare circumstances when medicine must be administered in school, it should be in its original container and clearly labelled with the child's name and correct dosage.
-Only prescribed medicines, not 'over the counter' medication can be administered.
 Medication should be given to the Headteacher, who will ask you to sign a request form.
 This signature will be deemed parental consent to administer medication to a named child.
 Please NEVER send your child to school with medicines or 'cough sweets' in their own bags.